jontofront/ecoNET-300-Home-Assistant-Integration/README.md

 ---

-_This README was last updated on 2025-01-10 after adding heating curve UI enhancements._
+_This README was last updated on 2025-01-10 after adding temperature control text box enhancements._